Deploy MySQL from a Helm chart

 |This method of setting the password at deployment is insecure.
 We do not recommend this for a production environment.|

-After the pods are online, you can manage the app with Astra.
-Astra allows you to manage an app with its name, at the namespace level, or by using a helm label.
+After the pods are online, you can manage the app with Astra Control.
+Astra Control allows you to manage an app with its name, at the namespace level, or by using a helm label.